gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 "C:\\Program Files (x86)\\GridcoinResearch\\gridcoinresearch.exe"
 -rescan .

-Rename the shortcut like 'GRC rescan'.
+Rename the shortcut to something like 'GRC rescan'.

 Then go to Advanced and tick on run as Administrator.